thecartercenter/nemo-docs/content/getstarted/getstarted.rst

 Click on :guilabel:`+ Add Question`.

 .. image:: addquestion.png
+   :alt: Add Question

 .. tip::
   For more details on question types, see :ref:`question-types` section.

-Publish form
+Go Live
 ------------

-After adding questions to your form, you need to **publish** the form in order to allow users to submit form responses.
-To do so click on :guilabel:`Publish Form`.
+After adding questions to your form, you need to **Go Live** in order to allow users to submit form responses.
+To do so click on :guilabel:`Go Live`.

 .. image:: publishform.png
+   :alt: Go Live